 About the Journal

 IQAS is a peer reviewed, open access journal, published since 1970 by the Arnold Bergstraesser Institute in Freiburg, Germany (until 2016 as Internationales Asienforum).
-It is a biannual, international, multi-disciplinary journal dedicated to scientific exchange on Asian Studies between the continents.
+It is an international, multi-disciplinary journal dedicated to scientific exchange on Asian Studies between the continents.
 The journal focuses on original research articles on socially relevant issues related to political, ecological, economic and socio-cultural questions in Asia as well as on Asia's role within the international system.
 In addition IQAS also publishes research notes, documentations of current debates, review articles and book reviews.
 The publication principles of IQAS are upheld in those of the Declaration of Ethics and Good Practice, following the rules of the Committee on Publication Ethics (COPE).
-IQAS is published twice a year, in June and November, in both a print and online version.
+IQAS is published four times a year online (since 2022) - in spring, summer, autumn and winter.
+A print version of the journal will continue to be published twice a year, containing all four online issues in two printed double issues.
 All contents published online in this website are available in open access, under the Creative Commons License Attribution CC BY NC ND 4.0.

 Aims and Scope